-A lot of people see me and don't know the inspiration I'm getting when I'm playing this thing.
-Sometimes the inspiration is coming from the bassline or sometimes from the singer.
-Because I'm playing a song and playing a part of it not as a drummer but even as a keyboard player would play it.
-Listening for the pattern or the kind of beat I could flip in the chorus.
-There is a song called How Could I Leave by Dennis Brown where I played on the original take.
-When I came back from tour Errol [Thompson] said I had to dub all these drums over saying "It's not rocking" meaning there was no groove in it.
-I thought it was ok but they said "No ".
-So I went in the Friday morning they put on the track, I said "This is what I'm feeling" and they said "Play anything you want!" (laughs) Because they knew I wasn't going to play the one drop so they said "Play anything" to make it groove.
+ing.
+Then there is another song A lot of people see me and I'm getting when I'm playing this thing.
+Sometimes the inspiration is coming from the anything you want!" (laughs) everybody.
+Because they knew I wasn't going to play the one drop so they said "Play anything" to make it groove.
 I started playing and the whole studio jumped up, saying "That's it!
-The whole song is finished!"
-But I was just grooving to the bassline and the melodies Dennis was singing.
-Then there is another song I did which a lot of people don't know I did which is Punky Reggae Party for Bob Marley.
+The whole grooving to the bassline and the melodies Dennis was singing.
+Then there is another song know I did which is Punky Reg- this? gae Party for Bob Marley.
+Tell me about that...